Come For a Visit

 Yes, St. Jude has half-day preschool options for 3 & 4 year old children.

 Does St. Jude have a before and after care program?

 Yes, St. Jude provides before school care starting at 6:30 am each morning.
 The after school care program is open until 6:00 pm each evening.

 Do students attend Mass weekly?

-Yes, St. Jude students attend Mass each week at 12:05 on Wednesday as well as all Holy Days of Obligation that fall during the school week.
+Yes, St. Jude students attend Mass each week as well as all Holy Days of Obligation that fall during the school week.
 Students are also given frequent opportunities to visit the Adoration Chapel, receive the Sacrament of Reconciliation and pray together as a community.

 Does St. Jude provide athletic opportunities for students?

 Yes, St. Jude has an active and successful athletic program for students in grades 5 - 8.
 Sports offered are flag football, girls' volleyball, boys' and girls' basketball, co-ed volleyball and poms.
 Younger students may participate in a developmental basketball program.

 Ten Reasons Why Catholic Education Still Matters

 Catholic School students learn that God is present and active in their lives and in the world.
 They learn to recognize the “footprints of God” in their daily experiences, especially in the midst of life’s challenges.
 They develop a sense of “sacramental awareness”.
 They see the signs of God’s love around them, and become instruments of God’s grace in their own neighborhoods, communities and the world.
 In an incarnational view of the world, there is no such thing as a secular subject as all learning helps to develop and bring to full bloom that image of God that is in each person.